nprapps/nprapps.github.com/_posts/2014-11-06-three-cool-things-from-nprs-election-party.markdown

 Again, [read the full source of our Chromecast code in this gist.](https://gist.github.com/TylerFisher/9415aa0e75040f13028d)

 The many moving parts of our elections app created more interesting pieces of code, and you can dig through everything in our [repo](https://github.com/nprapps/elections14).
-As always, the code is open sourced and free to use.
+As always, the code is open source and free to use.